We made preparations to go on leave to the UK, but this time it was different. Dad brought out the crates from the garage and started to repair them.

 Our servants Ogano and Okero wanted to come to the UK.
 The thought of two servants each with four wives, and numerous children, living with us in suburbia would give ‘keeping up with the Joneses’ a new meaning.
-My father gave them several thousand shillings and train tickets to their hometown of Kisumu.
+My father gave them several thousand shillings each and train tickets to their hometown of Kisumu.

-In Mombasa, we stayed a day or two before embarking onto the ship, so my sister and I spent the day swimming and sunbathing at Nyali beach.
+The heavy crates were sent ahead and after saying a fond farewell to our friends in Kampala, we boarded the train to Mombasa.
+In Mombasa, we had a few days to spare before embarking onto the ship, so my sister and I spent a day swimming and sunbathing at Nyali beach.
 On returning to our hotel both of us were sick (as a dog) with sunstroke.
 I had never used sun protection before and this was the first time I’d been burnt.
 Not the sort of souvenir you wanted from your last days in East Africa.

 At Suez, my mother and I jumped ship and took off for Cairo.
 We visited the Egyptian Museum of Antiquities to see Tutankhamen lying in state, it was impressive.
 I have subsequently seen it twice more, only to find the exhibits becoming a bit dilapidated by theft and lack of care.

 We had a quick look at one of King Farouk’s former palaces and some of the hundreds of classic cars he used to own.
-Nasser was the driving force that overthrew him in a coup and in 1953 Egypt became a republic.
+Nasser was the driving force that overthrew him in a coup in 1953 when Egypt became a republic.

 We were stopped at the Swiss-German border, apparently my passport was not in order.
-I was born in a country that didn’t exist anymore ‘Tanganyika’, ironically it was a former German colony.
+I was born in a country that didn’t exist anymore ‘Tanganyika’, ironically it had been a former German colony.
 Rather than go on without me, the family turned around and headed to the nearest consulate for the necessary paperwork.

-Taking a break for their children, our parents went sight-seeing in Brussels.
+Taking a break from their children, our parents went sight-seeing in Brussels.
 On returning to the hotel arm-in-arm, a woman tried to wrestle my dad away from my mum.
 My mother hung on to him only for a repeat performance by another woman.
 It slowly dawned on them that they were walking through the ‘Red Light District’ and the local prostitutes didn’t like the idea of any outside competition.

 I was in a strange land, the population spoke in a funny way, the climate was cold and I was the only teenager in Britain donning shorts.